 - Click the + icon, then navigate through your hard drive to Applications > Utilities.

 - Double-click run.command again to launch the program.
 This will launch a Terminal window.

 - Enter the email address you use with iMessage.

-- Next, enter a password.
+- Next, enter your APPLE ID password.

 Set Up weMessage on Android

-- Launch weMessage on your Android.
+- Open weMessage on the phone.